ros-navigation/navigation2/README.md

 # Contributing
 We are currently in the requirements analysis phase, and are accepting input and requirements.
 To contribute, see the [documentation README](doc/README.md).

+# Building the source
+For instructions on how to download and build this repo, see the [BUILD.md](doc/BUILD.md) file.